MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-azure-bot-service.md

 ---
-title: "Azure Bot service in the voice channel | MicrosoftDocs"
+title: "Configure Azure bots for voice | MicrosoftDocs"
 description: "Use this topic to learn how to add Azure Bot services for conversational IVR system in Omnichannel for Customer Service." ms.date: 04/04/2022 ms.service: dynamics-365-customerservice